-

 A director is not obliged to declare an interest where:

-- the director is not aware (or should not reasonably be aware) that they have an interest, or the transaction is proposed or exists;
+• the director is not aware (or should not reasonably be aware) that they have an interest, or are unaware that the transaction has been proposed or even exists;

-- if the other directors are, or ought reasonably be, aware;
+• if the other directors are, or ought reasonably to be, aware;

 How does the director comply with the duty?

-The director must make the disclosure to all the other directors.
-Only full and frank disclosure will be adequate to company with the duty to declare.
+The director must disclose his/her interest to the other directors.
+Only full and frank disclosure will be adequate to a company with the duty to declare.
 Disclosure may be made in writing or verbally, but full records must be kept.

 Effect of declaring an interest